Preparing Your Ranch for Sale: A Detailed Checklist for Sellers

 Recent Appraisals and Tax Records

 Recent appraisals and tax records provide insights into the property’s value and tax liabilities.
 These documents help set realistic expectations for your property’s market price.
+In Washington tax records are public records and your broker can retrieve this info for you.

 Land Surveys

 Land surveys outline the boundaries and features of your property.
 Updated surveys help potential buyers understand the property’s size and layout and can prevent future disputes over property lines.
+Best practice is always to have your surveys recorded with the county; you didn’t spend all that money to lose a valuable piece of paper.

 Maintenance Tasks

 Maintaining your ranch in good condition is crucial to attracting potential buyers and receiving competitive offers.
-Here are some maintenance tasks you should complete before listing your ranch.
+Here are some maintenance tasks you should complete before listing your ranch:

 Infrastructure Maintenance